Visual Kei makeup tips and tutorials – get the look

 You can just add clear gloss, or pale them up with powder.

 Some VK girls use red lipstick and line them with black.
-Some have been known to use blue lipstick, which works well on a smooth foundationed face with dramatic monochrome eyes.
+Some have been known to use blue lipstick, which works well on a face with a smooth foundation and dramatic monochrome eyes.

 Practice makes perfect